-If you don’t have any more room, think about organizing vertically, and install some floating shelves for extra spots to place spices, mugs or other small-scale items.
+If you’re out of room, think about organizing vertically.
+Install floating shelves for extra spots to place spices, mugs or other small-scale items.

 Make doors work a little harder

 Cabinet doors, pantry doors and the doors under your kitchen sink are all fair game.
-Install a few appropriate-sized shelves on the back of each one to contain frequently used objects, like spray bottles and rubber gloves, or your collection of favorite spices.
+Install a few appropriate-sized shelves on the back of each to contain frequently used objects, like spray bottles and rubber gloves or your collection of favorite spices.

 Install a pegboard

-Pegboards are a perfect way to unconventionally—yet conveniently—organize all your odds and ends.
+Pegboards are a perfect way to unconventionally, yet conveniently, organize your odds and ends.
 A small one mounted on your backsplash can organize your most used cooking tools, like spatulas and wooden spoons.
 A large one in a pantry can be installed and can even include shelves for more organizing.